Jeeves: Age and appearance

 Keggs in A Damsel in Distress is supposed to be the same man who appears in The Butler Did It, but does it pan out all right?
 It doesn't if you go by when the books were written.
 The Damsel was published in 1919 and the Butler in 1957.
 But I always ignore real life time.
 After all, Jeeves—first heard of at the age presumably of about thirty-five in 1916—would now be around eighty-five, counting the real years.

+Thompson suggests that the age gap between Bertie and Jeeves is roughly 20 years.
+According to the stage directions of Come On, Jeeves, Jeeves is depicted as being in his mid-forties.
+Though, it is worth noting the play is set in the 1950s (later adapted into the novel Ring For Jeeves), so this indicates the general age Jeeves may appear to be in the non-linear canon, rather than a chronological reference point.

 In appearance, Jeeves is described as "tall and dark and impressive".
 When they first meet in "Jeeves Takes Charge", Bertie describes Jeeves as "a kind of darkish sort of respectful Johnnie" with "a grave, sympathetic face" and a nearly silent way of walking that Bertie equates to a "healing zephyr".
 On multiple occasions, Bertie states that Jeeves has "finely chiselled features", and a large head, which seems to Bertie to indicate intelligence.
 As Bertie says, Jeeves is "a godlike man in a bowler hat with grave, finely chiselled features and a head that stuck out at the back, indicating great brain power".
 Bertie also describes Jeeves's eyes as gleaming with intelligence.